A Concert

-Three young ladies are making music in a landscape of meadows and lakes.
-They are dressed in expensive clothes made from voluminous quantities of sumptuous silk, damask, brocade and velvet.
+Three young ladies are making music outdoors in a landscape of meadows and lakes.
+They are dressed in expensive clothes made from voluminous quantities of sumptuous silk, damask, brocade and velvet in fashionable styles.
+The fine white chemise of the woman on the right is minutely pleated and decorated with gold bands.
+The lady on the left's chemise emerges in little puffs through the slashes in her yellow sleeve.
 The costumes, with their particularly extravagant sleeves, and the ornamentally plaited hair of the lady on the right can be dated to the 1520s.

 The lady on the left holds the neck of a lute, and turns to look at us as though we have disturbed their playing.
-Her companion continues to play energetically, her arms spread around her instrument, while their friend, also unaware of our presence, continues to hold up the music.
-The score is for the lute as there are no words.
+Her companion continues to play energetically, her arms spread wide around her instrument, while their friend, also unaware of our presence, continues to hold up the music.
+The tune is written on both sides of the page.
+Although the ladies' lips are parted, it is not clear whether they are singing.
+The music is for the lute as there are no words to be sung on the score.
 If they are singing, it must be by heart.

 Credit: Bequeathed by Lady Lindsay, 1912